Cicada-3301Bank/Cicada-3301-Corp/README.md

 Below are the essential documents for our partnership. **Please follow the instructions for each**:

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Cicada 3301 Corporations - Client Services On Property Law [Note that other services such as offshore corporations services is still in progress!]

 ### 1. Client Service Agreement Template
 **Purpose**: Outlines terms for property law and real estate development services.